loathers/garbage-collector/README.md

 Running Garbo `help` will print out simple help documentation and not run any turns.

-If you have issues with this script, please [make a github issue](https://github.com/loathers/garbage-collector/issues)!
+If you have issues with this script, please [file a bug report](BUGS.md)!

 ## Frequent Questions